ritchieng/ritchieng.github.io/README.md

 ## Ritchie Ng

+## Deprecated Repository

+Take note that this blog is no longer actively maintained and it's deprecated.
+I am concentrating mainly on [ritchieng.live](https://ritchieng.live/) and [deeplearningwizard.com](https://www.deeplearningwizard.com/).

+### Credits

-Hello, this is my personal Github page repository that has all my personal notes.
+This is my personal Github page repository that has all my old personal notes.
 It's served on [ritchieng.github.io](ritchieng.github.io) and [http://www.ritchieng.com/](ritchieng.github.io), both via Github page through this repository.

-All the pages with notes are python notebooks where I appended my own notes previously to the materials from free deep learning courses online.
-I would like to thank Github Pages for serving these notebooks for free through this repository as it has helped many people in going through these free courses.
-And I would like to thank the authors that made these courses and materials available for free online.

-Connections on all my website's pages are secured via SSL, credits to Let's Encrypt for making the Internet a safer place.
+I would like to thank all my readers for their encouraging participation on this Github page.
+I would also like to thank Github Pages for serving this [respository](https://github.com/ritchieng/ritchieng.github.io) of notes for free.

+I would like to give full credit to the respective authors for their free courses and materials online like Andrew Ng, [Data School](https://www.dataschool.io/about/) and Udemy where my notes are from there.
+These personal notes are meant for my personal review but I have open-sourced my repository of personal notes as a lot of people found it useful.